vbajpai/nfql/INDEX.md

 ### History

-Flowy was a first feature complete Python prototype of the flow query language.
-Due to performance problems, it was superseeded by a complete rewrite in C, called Flowy 2.0.
-NFQL extends on Flowy 2.0, making it more feature complete.
-The execution engine has been optimized with crispier algorithms to make it scale to real-world sized traces.
-NFQL now has comparable execution times to contemporary flow analysis tools.
+Flowy was a first feature complete Python prototype of NFQL.
+Due to performance problems, it was superseeded by a complete rewrite in C, called Flowy 2.0. `nfql` extends on Flowy 2.0, making it feature complete.
+The execution engine has been optimized with crispier algorithms to make it scale to real-world sized traces. `nfql` now has comparable execution times to contemporary flow analysis tools.

 ### Development Blog